JOE (JOE) Price Hits $0.39 on Major Exchanges

-JOE (JOE) traded up 9.3% against the dollar during the 1-day period ending at 23:00 PM Eastern on July 20th.
-JOE has a market capitalization of $139.88 million and $11.37 million worth of JOE was traded on exchanges in the last day.
-One JOE token can currently be purchased for approximately $0.39 or 0.00000578 BTC on major cryptocurrency exchanges.
-In the last seven days, JOE has traded up 25.2% against the dollar.
+JOE (JOE) traded 0.4% lower against the U.S. dollar during the 24-hour period ending at 17:00 PM Eastern on July 27th.
+One JOE token can currently be purchased for about $0.39 or 0.00000564 BTC on popular exchanges.
+JOE has a total market cap of $140.10 million and $8.90 million worth of JOE was traded on exchanges in the last 24 hours.
+Over the last week, JOE has traded 5.1% higher against the U.S. dollar.

 - Zoo Token (ZOOT) traded down 2.2% against the dollar and now trades at $0.0652 or 0.00000239 BTC.